gpuweb/gpuweb/proposals/compatibility-mode.md

 if desc.dimension is "2d":
   if desc.size.depthOrArrayLayers is 1:
     set viewDimension to "2d"
-  if desc.size.depthOrArrayLayers is 6:
-    set viewDimension to "cube"
   else:
     set viewDimension to "2d-array" if desc.dimension is "3d":